-Staff understood and fulfilled their responsibilities to raise concerns, and to report incidents and near misses.
-There were opportunities given to staff in the practice to learn and develop from significant events and the practice was committed to providing a safe service.
+Staff understood and fulfilled their responsibilities to raise concerns, and report incidents and near misses.
+The practice provided opportunities for the staff team to learn from significant events and was committed to providing a safe service.
 Information about safety was recorded, monitored, appropriately reviewed and addressed.
 The practice assessed risks to patients and managed these well.
 There were also safe systems in place for infection prevention and control, management of medical emergencies and dental radiography.
-We found all the equipment used in the dental practice was well maintained.
-The practice followed procedures for the safe recruitment of staff and had systems in place to support them carry out their work.
+We also found that all the equipment used in the dental practice was well maintained.